teamallnighter/ccdd-blog-2020/_posts/2020-11-03-email-marketing-still-worth-it.md

 #### How do I get an email list

 The first thing to remember is that, in Canada there are laws that state how an email list can be acquired before it is claimed as spam or even illegal.
-Here are some tips from [mailchimp]() on building an email list:
+Here are some tips from mail chimp on building an email list:

 - Create a signup form on your website.
 When people come to your website for the first time and like what they see, they’ll want a way to stay in-the-know about your brand.
 Create a form for newsletter sign up and install a pop-up to collect customer data from your visitors.